wiseman-timelord/Manage-Wsl-Distro/README.md

-# WinStallUrBunToo (Windows WSL Install Your-Iso To Ubuntu).
+# WinStallUrBunToo (Windows Install Ubuntu Iso To WSL2).
 A tool for offline installing Ubuntu iso into Windows Subsystem Linux 2.

 ### PLANNER: